INSONSHADE Logo

 40 mesh anti-insect netting

-Choose insect nets with the appropriate mesh size to block specific types of pests from accessing your planting area.
-This method not only prevents direct insect contact with your plants but also allows for adequate sunlight and airflow, without adversely affecting your plants’ normal growth.”
+Choose insect nets with the appropriate mesh size to block specific pests from accessing your planting area.
+This method prevents direct insect contact with your plants and allows for adequate sunlight and airflow without adversely affecting your plants’ normal growth.”

 Meshes per inch - insect netting